Filter by jurisdictions

 ECHA adds N-Hexane and Bisphenol AF to the EU SVHC List, triggering immediate compliance duties for downstream users and product brands containing the chemicals

-New York’s Beauty Justice Act is Given New Life
+New York’s Beauty Justice Act is given new life

 New York advances proposed Beauty Justice Act to restrict toxic chemicals (borates, formaldehyde, orthophthalates, parabens, PFAS, xylanes) in cosmetics.